 - Provide cessation assistance and treatment for tobacco dependence;

 - Provide for education, communication, training and public awareness measures about the harms of the tobacco products and the tactics used by the tobacco industry to undermine the public health;

 - Consider taking action to deal with criminal and civil liability related to tobacco harms, including compensation where appropriate; and

 - Take other action aimed at reducing tobacco use and exposure to tobacco smoke.

 Progress in Protecting the Public Health

-- Since 2005, more than 30 countries have enacted or implemented strong smoke-free legislation across the globe, including Australia and Canada.
+- Since 2005, more than 40 countries have enacted or implemented strong smoke-free legislation across the globe, including all subnational jurisdictions in Australia and Canada.

-- In Latin America, 14 countries have passed strong smoke-free legislation, including Brazil, the most populous country in the world to enact 100% smoke-free legislation.
+- In Latin America, 16 countries have passed strong smokefree legislation, including Brazil, the most populous country in the world to enact 100% smoke-free legislation.

 Role of Civil Society

 The Parties to the FCTC recognize that the participation of civil society is essential to achieve the objectives of the FCTC and its implementing guidelines and to counter tobacco industry efforts to stop, delay or dilute effective tobacco control measures.
 Now comprising more than 350 groups from more than 100 countries, the Framework Convention Alliance (FCA) plays a key role in educating policymakers and strengthening cooperation across borders.
-Campaign for Tobacco-Free Kids works with partners in the Bloomberg Initiative to Reduce Tobacco Use to help civil society organizations in low- and middle-income countries advocate for FCTC-compliant legislation.
+The Campaign for Tobacco- Free Kids works with partners in the Bloomberg Initiative to Reduce Tobacco Use to help civil society organizations in lowand middle-income countries advocate for FCTC-compliant legislation.